 When planning your elopement, take into consideration the requirements to do so.
 Yosemite requires a special use permit, which costs $150.
 They have a location list that you must stick to if you have more than 11 people.
-Be sure to consult their weddings page for in-depth information, and their Ceremony Locations Page for specific elopement ceremony locations.
+Be sure to consult their Weddings Page for in-depth information, and their Ceremony Locations Page for specific elopement ceremony locations.

 *Mariposa Grove is currently closed due to construction.
 They expect to reopen fall, 2017 (as of May 1, 2017).

 Glacier Point is my favorite spot to photograph brides and grooms, because I think it's the most gorgeous spot in Yosemite National Park.
 It has majestic views of the valley, especially of Half Dome.
 If you're getting married in Yosemite, you NEED a photo with Half Dome, right?!

 There's also great spots with beautiful pine trees, which are indigenous to Northern California.
 Any time we can incorporate scenery into your wedding photos that show off the place where you were married, we do it, to give a sense of time and place.